AchiugoTrust/Asteroids/README.md

-I'm building a multidirectional shooter video game with Python
+Building a multidirectional shooter video game with Python